 A main campus is the primary location of an institution to be accredited by ACICS.
 This campus is expected to meet fully all applicable standards set forth in the Accreditation Criteria.

-Application for a fully online addtional location requires prior discussions with ACICS and a preliminary planning and assessment visit.
-Please contact Dr. Joseph E. Gurubatham, Senior Vice President of Accreditation and Institutional Development for guidance.
+Application for a fully online branch campus requires prior discussions with ACICS and a preliminary planning and assessment visit.
+Please contact Dr. Joseph E. Gurubatham, Executive Vice President of Accreditation and Institutional Development for guidance.

-A campus addition is a non-main campus which does not meet the definition of an additional location.
-Examples of campus additions may include training for government, corporate training, classes for high school students, temporary classroom space, and sites where only portions of a complete program are offered.
+A learning site is a non-main campus which does not meet the definition of an branch campus.
+Examples of learning sites may include training for government, corporate training, classes for high school students, temporary classroom space, and sites where only portions of a complete program are offered.

 Further information regarding the Council's classification of campuses can be found in Section 1-3-100 of the Accreditation Criteria.